-HARASSMENT Elementary - Level 3, 4 Secondary - Level 3, 4 This violation means performing any of the following with intent to intimidate, harass, annoy or alarm another person.
-(KRS 525.070) (1) Strikes, shoves, kicks, or otherwise subjects his/her to physical contact; (2) Attempts or threatens to strike, shove, kick, or otherwise subject the person to physical contact; (3) In a public place, makes an offensively coarse utterance, gesture, or display, or addresses abusive language to any person present; (4) Follows a person in or about a public place or places; (5) Engages in a course of conduct or repeatedly commits acts which alarm or seriously annoy such other person and which serve no legitimate purpose; or (6) Being enrolled as a student in a local school district, and while on school premises, on school-sponsored transportation, or at a school-sponsored event: 1.
+(6) Being enrolled as a student in a local school district, and while on school premises, on school-sponsored transportation, or at a school-sponsored event: 1.
 Damages or commits a theft of the property of another student; 2.
 Substantially disrupts the operation of the school; or 3.
 Creates a hostile environment by means of any gestures, written communications, oral statements, or physical acts that a reasonable person under the circumstances should know would cause another student to suffer fear of physical harm, intimidation, humiliation, or embarrassment.
 Note: Acts motivated by race, color, national origin, age, religion, sex, gender identity, sexual orientation, disability, or any other reason not related to the student's individual capabilities may hinder the other party's health, safety, welfare or right to attend school or participate in school activities and will not be tolerated.
 Further, such acts: 1) Are subject to the district's harassment/discrimination complaint procedure; and 2) May represent serious violations of civil and/or criminal law.
+INAPPROPRIATE/ UNSAFE BEHAVIOR- ELEMENTARY Only Elementary Level 2, 3 Any action that could induce fear or jeopardize the safety of others HAZING Elementary - Level 2, 3 Secondary - Level 2, 3 Any humiliating or dangerous activity expected of a student to belong to a group, regardless of their willingness to participate.
+Please refer to the section on Bullying/Hazing on page 12 for additional information.
 IMPROPER DRIVING Secondary - Level 3 Intentionally placing self or other person(s) in harm's way or endangering the safety, health and/or welfare of self or others on school property or at school sponsored events, including but not limited to recklessly operating a motor vehicle.
 Example(s): Speeding or unsafe reckless driving in a school parking lot, acting as if you are going to run over another person.
+INAPPROPRIATE MATERIALS Elementary - Level 1, 2 Secondary - Level 1, 2 Possession, handling, transmitting, or using inappropriate materials including, but not limited to, those that degrade, attack or endorse an ethnic background, religion and race, health, safety, sexually explicit, pornographic, and libelous items.
+INAPPROPRIATE SEXUAL ACTIVITY CONDUCT Secondary - Level 2, 3 Consensual sexual activity on school grounds or during a school sponsored event INSUBORDINATION DEFIANCE OF AUTHORITY Elementary - Level 1, 2 Secondary - Level 1,2 Refusal to comply with a reasonable request of school personnel.
+Defiance of authority Example(s): Anything that could be rational and law abiding students are asked to do and they refuse.
+If a teacher says to stop- Stop.
+Includes failure to complete assignments and failure to comply with discipline.